 Winchester High Street has always been the commercial center of the town.
 It has retained its lovely architecture and you can find plenty of nice stores and restaurants.

 Alfred is the only English King to have earned the title ‘the Great.’
 He gradually won back some of the lands taken by the Vikings and his diplomacy led eventually to the formation of the English nation.
 Alfred was a special combination of soldier, statesman and scholar.
-The imposing statue by Hamo Thornycroft stands in the middle of a roundabout on the Broadway (end of High Street) by the Abbey Gardens.
+The imposing statue by Hamo Thornycroft stands in the middle of a roundabout on the Broadway (end of High Street) by the Abbey Gardens in Winchester City England.

-Next time I am in Winchester, in addition to trying to go back to Wolvesey Castle, I have a few other things on my list!
+Next time I am in Winchester, in addition to trying to go back to Wolvesey Castle, I have a few other things on my list to do!

 The City Museum